Projects

 Worker-planet

 A more detailed description can be found here.
-This project was awarded a swag box from CF developer challenge.
+This project was awarded a swag box from the CF developer challenge.

 Source: https://github.com/dethos/worker-planet